tkaitchuck/aHash/README.md

 1. It has not been analyzed for vulnerabilities and may leak bits of the key in its output.
 2. It only uses 2 rounds of AES as opposed to the standard of 10.
 This likely makes it possible to guess the key by observing a large number of hashes.
-3. Like any cypher based hash, it will show certain statistical deviations from truely random output when comparing a (VERY) large number of hashes.
+3. Like any cypher based hash, it will show certain statistical deviations from truly random output when comparing a (VERY) large number of hashes.

 There are several efforts to build a secure hash function that uses AES-NI for acceleration, but this is not one of them.